-We’re big fans of Ikea for it’s endless options and budget-friendly prices.
+We’re big fans of Ikea for its endless options and budget-friendly prices.
 Where else can you redesign your kitchen, stock up on new linens, and binge on Swedish meatballs all in one place?
 Despite its huge variety, sometimes Ikea products just don’t compare to home goods from West Elm or Pottery Barn.
-They’re chic and blend effortlessly with our home design, but also happen to cost ten times the amount we’d spend at the Swedish retailer.
-Enter the Ikea hack.
-With minimal effort, a simple, inexpensive Ikea product can transform into a chic item that could resale for two or three times the original cost.
+They’re chic and blend effortlessly with our home design, but also happen to cost 10 times the amount we’d spend at the Swedish retailer.
+Enter the best Ikea hacks from around the web.
+With minimal effort and a few DIY ikea hacks, a simple, inexpensive Ikea product can transform into a chic item that could resale for two or three times the original cost.

 1. Bekvam Stool

 The Bekvam Stool from Ikea is a fan favorite for children’s rooms, storage closets, and kitchens.
-With a little paint and finish/stain for the wood, DigsDigs transformed the basic step stool into a functional and fashionable side table.
+With a little paint and finish/stain for the wood, DigsDigs used this Ikea hack to transform the basic step stool into a functional and fashionable side table.

 2. Rast Dresser

 The Rast dresser is one of Ikea’s most popular bedroom items, and you can use it for a variety of Ikea furniture hacks.
 We love how Hawthorne and Maine turned the common item into a modern, boho-chic staple.
 If you have an itch to modify Ikea furniture into something super-stylish, the Rast Dresser is a simple piece that will allow you to do just that!

 4. Fintorp Rail